Jan Russ

-Jan Russ (born 1939) is an Australian casting director, producer and actor of theatre and TV.
+Jan Russ is an Australian casting director, producer and actress of theatre and television.
+She is best known as the casting director for various programs for Grundy Television/Fremantle Media, and is notable for launching the careers of many actors that became international stars.

-Russ in best known for best known for her work as a casting director on the TV soap opera Neighbours from the show's beginning in 1985 to her departure in 2009.
-Russ was also the casting director on Prisoner until the show's cancellation.
-In 2009, Russ made a guest appearance in City Homicide, the first time she had acted since 1982.
+Russ served as casting director on the television soap opera Neighbours from the show's inception in 1984 to her departure in 2009.
+She previously worked at Crawford Productions and served as the casting director for Prisoner until the show's cancellation.

-Biography
+Early and personal life

-Russ was born in Maribyrnong, a suburb northwest of Melbourne and was a member of the Maribyrnong Youth Club when she was younger.
+Russ was born in Maribyrnong, a suburb northwest of Melbourne, Victoria and was a member of the Maribyrnong Youth Club when she was younger.
 In 1956, Russ, along with her drama group, won the Victorian Association of Youth Club's drama championship.
 Russ played Alice in an adaptation of Lewis Carroll's Through the Looking-Glass.

-She later worked in professional theatre shows such as Oliver!, Fiddler on the Roof and Godspell.
+She started working in professional theatre shows from 1967 onwards.
+She appeared in productions of Man of La Mancha, Oliver!, Fiddler on the Roof, Godspell, The New Adventure of Pinocchio and Funny Girl.
 Russ lived in New Zealand while she worked in musical theatre and appeared on television shows.
-She later decided to move behind the camera and worked as a Production Assistant and Floor Manager, which made her the first female in the industry to do so.
+She later decided to move behind the camera and worked as a production assistant and floor manager, which made her the first female in the industry to do so.

 During the 1960s, Russ gave birth to a daughter.
 She was forced to give the child up for adoption as she was young and unwed.
 Russ's story was later turned into a play, The Show Must Go On, which was written by Robyn Bishop and directed by Mike Bishop.
-Russ has a son, Samuel Hammington, who is an actor and comedian.
+Russ has a son, Samuel Hammington, who is an actor and comedian active in South Korea.

-In September 2014 Russ was featured in The Past Is A Foreign Country, a two part episode of the ABC documentary series Australian Story.
+In September 2014, Russ was featured in The Past Is A Foreign Country, a two part episode of the ABC documentary series Australian Story.